 Any issues relating to lost children should be reported to festival stewards or staff.

 Do not bring weapons, fireworks, illegal substances or legal highs to the festival – anyone caught in possession any of the listed items, or using any of the items, will be ejected from the festival.

 How much is beer and food at the festival?

 For beer, FyneFest operates on a token system, each token usually representing a third or a half a pint of beer, depending on the beer’s strength, rarity and style.
 Some stronger or rarer beers may require two tokens for a half or third of a pint.

 Tokens prices for the festival will be announced once the beer list is close to finalised.
 In 2019, tokens were £1.90.

 Food prices are set by each vendor, but typically main dishes are around £7.
-Most food vendors operate on a cash-only system.

 I forgot to buy a car park pass online, can I buy one on arrival?